taichi-dev/taichi/docs/contributor_guide.rst

 - All PRs should pass **continuous integration tests** before they get merged;
 - PR authors **should not squash commits on their own**;
 - PR titles should follow :ref:`prtag`;
-- If you want early feedback from core developers, open a PR in **Draft** state on GitHub so that you can share your progress.

 Reviewing & PR merging